 Before we dive into the best WordPress theme providers, here’s a quick reminder of what Themes are in WordPress.

 Themes in WordPress control how your website looks and contributes some (but not all) toward the functionality of your website.
-For a more detailed description, check out this Introduction to WordPress Themes.
+For a more detailed description, check out how to change your WordPress Themes.

 There are literally thousands of free WordPress themes – and thousands of paid, or “premium” themes on the Internet.
 Some of them are amazing…but most are, plainly speaking, horrible.
 (Is that too harsh?)